 Download Our Emergency Response Plan Template

 Emergency management has four main phases: mitigation, preparedness, response, and recovery.
 These phases represent critical actions to minimize the impact of emergencies on your employees and operations.
-Each phase serves a slightly different purpose and should be used in different stages of a crisis.
+Each phase serves a slightly different purpose for different stages of a crisis.

 Mitigation is taking action to reduce the severity of a crisis.
 For example, wearing a seatbelt mitigates the risk of injury in a car accident.
-For your business, strong passwords mitigate the risk of cybersecurity attacks, emergency evacuation plans mitigate the loss of life during a fire, and preparing your facilities for winter mitigates the impact of severe weather.
+For your business, strong passwords minimize the risk of cybersecurity attacks, emergency evacuation plans reduce the loss of life during a fire, and preparing your facilities for winter mitigates the impact of severe weather.

 Performing a risk assessment will help your business identify what threats may require mitigation efforts.
 With common hazards identified, your business can develop a plan to avoid those risks altogether or reduce the harm done if a crisis is unavoidable.
 Those plans will include specific actions for employees to take during an emergency, a strategy for communication, and pathways toward recovery.

-To help you determine what internal hazards your workplace may need to mitigate, the Occupational Safety and Health Administration (OSHA) has a list of top workplace safety violations.
-From preventing slips, trips, and falls to monitoring hazardous materials to handling heavy equipment properly, there are a number of safety-promoting actions that can help reduce the impact of common workplace hazards.
+To determine what internal hazards your workplace may need to mitigate, the Occupational Safety and Health Administration (OSHA) lists top workplace safety violations.
+From preventing slips, trips, and falls to monitoring hazardous materials to handling heavy equipment properly, safety-promoting actions can help reduce the impact of common workplace hazards.

 Of course, not all threats stem from internal workplace hazards.
-Severe weather, like winter storms and tornadoes, are out of your control—as are threats to public safety like disease outbreaks or acts of violence.
-Being able to monitor external threats with threat intelligence software and alert employees quickly will help prevent and reduce the negative impact of any disaster.
+Severe weather, like winter storms and tornadoes, is out of your control, as are threats to public safety like disease outbreaks or acts of violence.
+Monitoring external threats with threat intelligence software and alerting employees quickly will help prevent and reduce the negative impact of any disaster.

 While mitigation may significantly reduce the impact of an emergency, not all crises and impacts are avoidable.
 With that in mind, being prepared for the worst with a strong emergency management plan will help your business respond effectively.
-Your organization’s plan should outline ways to address all of the potential threats to employee safety and business operations.
+Your organization’s strategy should outline ways to address all potential threats to employee safety and business operations.

-The preparedness phase ensures that your organization is ahead of an emergency and is equipped to handle it effectively.
-First, identify potential threats, and then define ideal responses to those threats.
+The preparedness phase ensures that your organization is ahead of an emergency and equipped to handle it effectively.
+First, identify potential threats, then define ideal responses to those threats.
 For instance, businesses in wildfire-prone areas should create defensible space around their facilities and have wildfire evacuation routes in place.
+Organizations like healthcare facilities, where power outages could be deadly, should ensure they have working backup generators and redundant systems for critical medical equipment.
 Businesses in high-risk industries like construction and manufacturing should be prepared for workplace injuries, having easy access to first aid kits and first responder numbers.

-—Peter Steinfeld, Senior Vice President of Safety Solutions at AlertMedia
+—Peter Steinfeld, Senior Vice President of Safety Solutions, AlertMedia

-Flexibility and adaptability are essential, especially when you consider that workplace emergencies can span from power outages to bomb threats.
+Flexibility and adaptability are essential, especially considering that workplace emergencies range from power outages to bomb threats.
 Some disasters, like hurricanes or flash floods, might require more than one emergency plan—personnel might have to respond simultaneously to power outages, IT complications, and travel disruptions.
 The more elements of an emergency management program your business plan can address, the better.

-Clear, consistent, and timely communication is also foundational to any effective emergency management plan.
-It ensures employees know what to do in the event of an emergency and they always have a lifeline to support.
-A robust emergency communication strategy will make sure everyone is on the same page and understands what is going on, whether they should be actively responding to the emergency or just keeping themselves safe.
+Clear, consistent, and timely communication is foundational to any effective emergency management plan.
+It ensures employees know what to do in the event of an emergency and always have a lifeline to support them.
+A robust emergency communication strategy will ensure everyone is on the same page and understands what is going on, whether they should be actively responding to the emergency or just keeping themselves safe.

-When an emergency does hit your business, you don’t want to just react; you want to respond.
+When an emergency hits your business, you don’t want to just react; you want to respond.
 Where reactions are often chaotic or unpredictable, an effective response is intentional, well-planned, and action-oriented.
-They are tailor-made to types of hazards but still flexible enough to adjust in the face of unforeseen changes.
-Taking advantage of your prepared emergency plans in the face of a crisis will minimize the impact on the well-being of both employees and business operations.
+It is tailor-made for types of hazards but still flexible enough to adjust in the face of unforeseen changes.
+Taking advantage of your prepared emergency plans in the face of a crisis will minimize the impact on the well-being of employees and business operations.

-The response phase is critical in an emergency, so being able to communicate with employees quickly is invaluable.
+The response phase is critical in an emergency, so communicating with employees quickly is invaluable.
 A quality emergency communication solution will ensure that your messages reach the right people quickly, no matter where they are.
-Without communication, there is no way for key personnel to execute their designated emergency duties.
-There is no way to provide real-time emergency alerts and up-to-date information.
-There is no way to answer any employee questions that may arise.
+Without communication, key personnel cannot execute their designated emergency duties, provide real-time emergency alerts and up-to-date information, or answer any employee questions that may arise.

-With the right plan in place and a reliable communication system, you are set up to respond to the incident.
+You are set up to respond to the incident with the right plan and a reliable communication system.
 Activate your emergency operations plan to maintain essential services and contact emergency services/law enforcement or your emergency management agency if necessary.
-While response activities take place over the short-term, they will see your business through the worst of the crisis and to the next phase of disaster management: recovery.
+While response activities take place over the short term, they will see your business through the worst of the crisis and into the next phase of disaster management: recovery.

 Management of an emergency often continues long after the initial threat has passed.
-This is the recovery phase—where you address the impact of the disaster and mitigate further risk.
-Be prepared to take corrective actions to recover both the business and your employees.
+This is the recovery phase, where you address the impact of the disaster and mitigate further risk.
+Be prepared to take corrective actions to recover the business and your employees.

 Establishing a recovery plan during the preparation phase of emergency management will help guide the process.
 For instance, recovering from an information technology (IT) crisis might include restoring data and performing careful system updates.
-In the case of a public health crisis like the coronavirus pandemic, workplace recovery might include developing a COVID-19 vaccination policy or helping employees adjust to remote work.
+In the case of a public health crisis, workplace recovery might consist of developing an illness/sick time policy or helping employees adjust to remote work.

-Write an after-action report (AAR) and summarize your organization’s response to emergencies or drills.
-Additionally, documenting your recovery activities will help identify opportunities for improvement for future disasters and enable you to communicate event details with employees and other stakeholders effectively.
+Write an after-action report (AAR) summarizing your organization’s response to emergencies or drills.
+Documenting your recovery activities will also help identify opportunities for improvement for future disasters and enable you to communicate event details effectively with employees and other stakeholders.

 What Is a Comprehensive Emergency Management Plan?

 A comprehensive emergency management plan (CEMP) outlines an all-hazards approach that accounts for any plausible threat to your business.
-It outlines steps to take during critical events in order to optimize safety and minimize harm.
-While emergencies often occur when we least expect them, emergency preparedness can prevent emergencies from becoming catastrophes.
+It outlines steps to take during critical events to optimize safety and minimize harm.
+While emergencies often occur when we least expect them, emergency preparedness can prevent them from becoming catastrophes.

-Comprehensive emergency management plans are broad, detailed plans that provide a framework with which any problem can be solved.
+Comprehensive emergency management plans are broad, detailed plans that provide a framework for solving problems.
 This approach differs from an emergency response plan, which exists to mitigate the impact of one specific emergency on your business.

 In the workplace, the emergency management planning process begins with a threat assessment to analyze the likelihood and severity of potential threats that could impact the business, from severe weather to acts of violence.
-Next, a plan of action is established and practiced.
-Disaster response roles are assigned, essential supplies are collected, and plans for post-disaster recovery are put into place.
+Next, you establish and practice a plan of action, assign disaster response roles, collect essential supplies, and develop plans for post-disaster recovery.

 —Larry Robert, Business Continuity/Disaster Recovery Manager, Federal Reserve Bank of Boston

 Maintaining a proactive, rather than reactive, response to emergencies ensures that employees stay as safe as possible.
-A strong plan also helps maintain the continuity of operations during any unpredictable situation.
+A strong plan also helps keep the continuity of operations during any unpredictable situation.

 Why Build an Emergency Management Plan?

-In addition to providing a safe work environment, there are other benefits to establishing a preparedness plan.
+Establishing a preparedness plan provides a safe work environment, but there are other benefits as well.
 Effective preparedness activities reduce loss of life and property damage, speed up recovery, and minimize the overall cost of disaster recovery.
 One study even found that every $1 invested in disaster preparedness can save up to $11 in total cost.

 The Federal Emergency Management Agency (FEMA) estimates that about 25% of businesses won’t reopen after facing a disaster.
-Effective preparation will help reduce the negative impact an emergency has on business operations and promote a return to normal operations and success.
-Though it might seem like more work on the front end, committing to a comprehensive emergency management plan is both a wise business decision and invaluable when it comes to protecting your people.
+Adequate preparation will help reduce an emergency’s negative impact on business operations and promote a return to normal operations and success.
+Though it might seem like more work on the front end, committing to a comprehensive emergency management plan is a wise business decision and invaluable when protecting your people.

 —Justen Noakes, Director of Emergency Preparedness, HEB